 On October 20, 2014, a purported shareholder of the Company filed a putative class action complaint in federal court in the Southern District of New York against the Company, Mr. Shkreli, Marc Panoff, and Jeffrey Paley (Kazanchyan v.
 Retrophin, Inc., Case No. 14-cv-8376).
 On December 16, 2014, a second, related complaint was filed in the Southern District of New York against the same defendants (Sandler v.
 Retrophin, Inc., Case No. 14-cv-9915).
 The complaints assert violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 in connection with defendants' public disclosures during the period from November 13, 2013 through September 30, 2014.
 In December 2014, plaintiff Kazanchyan filed a motion to appoint lead plaintiff, to approve lead counsel, and to consolidate the two related actions.
 On February 10, 2015, the Court consolidated the two actions, appointed lead plaintiff, and approved lead counsel.
 Lead plaintiff filed a consolidated amended complaint on March 4, 2015, which again named the Company, Mr. Shkreli, Mr. Panoff, and Mr. Paley as defendants, but which also named Steven Richardson, Stephen Aselage, and Cornelius Golding as additional defendants.
 On May 26, 2015, with the consent of the lead plaintiff, the court ordered that the claims against Mr. Paley be dismissed.
-The remaining defendants, including the Company, have filed motions to dismiss the consolidated amended complaint.
+The remaining defendants, including the Company, filed motions to dismiss the consolidated amended complaint on June 26, 2015.
+Plaintiffs filed a consolidated opposition to the motions on July 27, 2015.
+Defendants filed their reply briefs in support of the motions on October 28, 2015.
 In January 2015, the Company received a subpoena relating to a criminal investigation by the U.S. Attorney for the Eastern District of New York.
-The subpoena requests information regarding, among other things, the Company's relationship with Mr. Shkreli and individuals or entities that had been investors in investment funds previously managed by Mr. Shkreli.
-The Company has been informed that it is not a target of the U.S. Attorney's investigation, and is cooperating with the investigation.
-The Company has also begun cooperating with a parallel investigation by the U.S. Securities and Exchange Commission.
+The subpoena requested information regarding, among other things, the Company's relationship with Mr. Shkreli and individuals or entities that had been investors in investment funds previously managed by Mr. Shkreli.
+The Company has been informed that it is not a target of the U.S. Attorney's inv